colorgy/omniauth-colorgy-oauth2/README.md

 The Colorgy SSO system is implemented using **OAuth 2.0** as the authorization protocol and **Sign-on Status Tokens (SST)** as credential of the sign-on status of the user, achieving sign in and out seamlessly controlled by a central server.

-The **Sign-on Status Token (SST)** is stored in an cross-domain cookie (`_sst`) to represent the sign on status of the current user.
-SSTs are trully [JSON Web Tokens (JWT)](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token) containing identification information, signed by a RSA private key.
-Clients (other services under this SSO system) will be able to decode and verify the infomation using a corresponding RSA public key, and make reasonable reactions according to the infomation it provided.
+The **Sign-on Status Token (SST)** is stored in an cross-domain cookie (`_sst`) to represent the sign on status of the current user. **SST**s are trully [JSON Web Tokens (JWT)](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token) containing identification information, signed by a RSA private key.
+Clients (other services under this SSO system) will be able to decode and verify the infomation using a corresponding RSA public key, and make reasonable reactions (signs in or out the user, reauthorize from the server... etc.) according to the infomation it provided.

 This gem has implemented some solutions to cover certain use cases.

 ### Using Devise With Rails: `ColorgyDeviseSSOManager`

+_An `ActiveSupport::Concern` to drop into your `ActionController` directly without any configurations to enable SSO support, if you're using devise and omniauth already._

 > Limitations: since this tactic relys on sharing a cookie accross Colorgy core and your app, your app should be running on a subdomain of Colorgy core to make this work.